JoshPatlingrao/HTB-Intro-and-Intermediate-Network-Analysis/README.md

 ### 2.15 Peculiar DNS Traffic
 #### Notes
+- DNS traffic can be overwhelming, since clients often send many DNS requests.
+- It's important to understand DNS to spot malicious behavior hidden in all that traffic.

+DNS Query Types
+- Forward Lookup (most common)
+  - The client asks: “Where is academy.hackthebox.com?”
+  - The DNS server replies: “It’s at 192.168.10.6.”
+- Reverse Lookup:
+  - The client asks: “What is your name, 192.168.10.6?”
+  - The DNS server replies: “It’s academy.hackthebox.com.”

+Reverse DNS Lookup
+- Query Initiation: client sends a reverse query to a DNS server with an IP address.
+- Reverse Lookup Zone Check: DNS server checks if it manages the reverse lookup zone for that IP (e.g., 1.2.0.192.in-addr.arpa for IP 192.0.2.1).
+- PTR Record Query: DNS server looks for a PTR (Pointer) record tied to the IP.
+- Response: If found, DNS server returns the domain name (FQDN) for that IP.

 #### Walkthrough
 Q1.
 Enter the decoded value of the triple base64-encoded string that was mentioned in this section as your answer.
 Answer format: HTB{___}
 - Command is found in lesson, but otherwise, open Wireshark, and open DNS-tunneling capture file